abessudnov/abessudnov.github.io/_pages/cv.md

 Career
 ------
-* Associate Professor, Department of Sociology, Philosophy and Anthropology, University of Exeter (2021 -- present)
+* Associate Professor, Department of Social and Political Sciences, Philosophy and Anthropology, University of Exeter (2021 -- present)
 * Senior Lecturer, Department of Sociology, Philosophy and Anthropology, University of Exeter (2017-21)
 * Lecturer, Department of Sociology, Philosophy and Anthropology, University of Exeter (2014-17)
 * Assistant Professor, Department of Sociology, National Research University Higher School of Economics (2011-14)